cryptocreeper94-sudo/darkwavepulse/replit.md

   - `*.replit.dev`
   - Your production domain
 - **Automatic Token Scan Trigger**: Added `/api/internal/trigger-scan` endpoint for external cron services to refresh StrikeAgent token data.
 Requires `CRON_SECRET` environment variable for authentication.
 Use GET with `?secret=YOUR_SECRET` or POST with `x-cron-secret` header.
-- **Production Cron Setup**: Since Autoscale deployments go idle between requests, use an external cron service (like cron-job.org, EasyCron, or UptimeRobot) to call the trigger endpoint every 5-15 minutes to keep token data fresh.
+- **Production Cron Setup**: Since Autoscale deployments go idle between requests, use an external cron service (like cron-job.org, EasyCron, or UptimeRobot) to call the trigger endpoints every 5-15 minutes to keep token data and Telegram broadcasts fresh.

+## Future Roadmap
+- **Extended Prediction Horizons**: Add 30-day, 6-month, and 1-year prediction timeframes as the platform matures and accumulates more historical data.
+These longer horizons will be enabled progressively as predictions age past each threshold.

 ## Previous Updates (December 22, 2025)
 - **Production Deployment Fix**: Changed `npm run start` to use bootstrap server that properly handles static file serving from `public/` AND proxies API requests to Mastra.
 This fixes StrikeAgent API endpoints (`/api/public/strikeagent/*`) not working in production.